On Thursday, the unemployment claims numbers stood lower than the forecasted figure of 245,000.

 Gold touched a three-week low on Monday, May 1, but it now appears to be rebounding.

-Among the four precious metals, palladium has been the most resilient for the past few months, outperforming the other three so far this year.
+Among the four precious metals, silver has been the worst-performing metal over the past month.